Did J.K. Rowling Write Harry Potter in Edinburgh?

 She often wrote in cafés, taking advantage of the warm spaces with views of Edinburgh's historic streets.
 Today, visitors can stop by The Elephant House café and Nicholson's (formerly Nicholson's Café), both of which claim Rowling as a past patron.

-While she's clarified that she wrote in several spots, the charm of these cafés lies in the knowledge that they helped shape the wizarding world.
+While she's clarified that she wrote in several places, the charm of these cafés lies in knowing they helped shape the wizarding world.
 For fans, sitting with a coffee in the same atmosphere is an experience in itself.

 Exploring Harry Potter Sites in Edinburgh